department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/product-outline.md

 ## Measuring Success

 ### Key Performance Indicators (KPIs)
-* # of support requests
+* Number of support requests
-* Time spent finding documentation, or # of clicks needed to find desired documentation
 * VSF sentiment around navigating and consuming Confluence content
 * Placeholder: (Explore what analytics Confluence has built in that we can leverage)[https://confluence.atlassian.com/confeval/confluence-evaluator-resources/confluence-analytics-statistics]
+  * To investigate if covered by Confluence analytics: Time spent finding documentation, or number of clicks needed to find desired documentation

 #### Baseline KPI Values
-n/a
+- To be gathered: VSF sentiment around navigating and consuming current VSP content

 ## Assumptions